Frank's life stories

 When I was a child, I was a scout for about 5 years at KFUM spejderne.
 Working as a scout, I learned, for example, about being open-minded, curious, to understand how things work and, learn what was going on around me and to live a couple of days at a time in nature.
 For example, I recall how cooking over a fire in nature taught me to apply simple, practical solutions to get things done.

 As a scout, I also learned a lot about social competence.
 For example, I remember that we often used to sing together when we met each week, and when we were walking / hiking from A to B. I remember that I liked singing.
-I recall that singing promoted a liberating feeling in the body and mind, and that singing helped me get more and feel happy.
+I recall that singing promoted a liberating feeling in the body and mind, and that singing helped me to feel happy.

 I was fortunate to be able to live out my interest for singing in other situations as well.
 For example, I was happy to be a part of the Elsted kirke church choir for a few years.
 I recall that I even earned money for singing in church on Sundays during those years.
 During this time, I remember that I also had a great time singing in a little band in a voluntary music course at school.